JuracyAmerico/gsko2019/saml-lab/saml-lab.md

 ## Step 7 - Test SAML Login

-Sign out of your Site Admin account in Tableau Online and also sign out of the Okta Developer Console Okta.
+Sign out of your Site Admin account in Tableau Online and also sign out of the Okta Developer Console.
 If you do not sign out of Okta then when you sign in to Tableau using the new account Okta might show and error or send back the wrong assertion.

 Now Sign into Tableau Online using the username of the user you assigned to the Tableau Online application in Okta.
 The browser should redirect you to Okta and present a login form.